 Brock Commons Tallwood House is an innovative tall wood student residence at the University of British Columbia (UBC).
 It is currently the tallest contemporary mass timber hybrid structure of its kind in the world standing at 18 storeys (54 meters) in height.

 Samuel Brighouse Elementary School in Richmond is a great showcase for the use of British Columbia wood in public buildings.
 The award-winning school opened three months earlier than scheduled, and has a stunning design, welcomed by students and staff alike.
 An undulating wood roof is the school’s signature architectural feature.
 Not only does it look fantastic, but it was prefabricated off site so shop and field construction could proceed concurrently.
-It also took half the time to cover the building than a roof built on site.

 Join us as naturally:wood hosts the Wood Products Showcase February 14 & 15 at BUILDEX Vancouver—Western Canada’s largest tradeshow and conference for the construction, architecture and interior design industries.